mazwat/mazwat.github.io/making-circuits-lm.md

 *fig 2. - Simple Circuit*\
 **[View Circuit on TinkerCad](https://www.tinkercad.com/things/j2mHkxwsdeL-basic-circuit/editel?sharecode=lUW-e_VPCYdwvUkmJTQy4I5D_la_LC-eEi7h7Q3y9gE)**

 Here is a simple circuit.
 We need a source of power.
-So in this case we're going to use a simple coin battery.

-accab

-and we're going to have a light and LED, and basically all we
+So in this case we're going to use a simple coin battery, and we're going to have a light an LED, and basically all we need to do is wire the two together.
+LED's have a longer pin and a shorter pin.
+The  longer pin is positive

-fbbee

-need to do is why are the two?

-ebbbf

-Together now this is the plus, so this is the positive going to